 On an annual basis, the CGNC is responsible for the process of assessing the performance and effectiveness of the Board as a whole, the Board Committees, Committee Chairs and individual directors.
-Questionnaires are distributed to each director for the purpose of (i) evaluating the Board's responsibilities and functions, its operations, how it compares with boards of other companies on which the directors serve and the performance of the Board's Committees and (ii) inviting directors to make suggestions for improving the performance of the Chairman of the Board, Committee Chairs and individual directors.
+Questionnaires are distributed to each director for the purpose of (i) evaluating the Board's responsibilities and functions, its operations, how it compares with boards of other companies on which the directors serve and the performance of the Board's Committees and (ii) inviting directors to make suggestions for improving the performance of the Chair of the Board, Committee Chairs and individual directors.
 The results of the questionnaires are compiled by the CGNC on a confidential basis to encourage full and frank commentary.
-The CGNC can meet with Board members individually in order to discuss the questionnaires.
+The CGNC can meet with Board members individually to discuss the questionnaires.
 The results of the questionnaires as well as any issues raised during individual discussions are presented and discussed at a following meeting of the Board.
 At all times, Board members are free to discuss among themselves the performance of a fellow director, or to submit such matter to the CGNC.
-Based on the outcome of the discussion, the CGNC then presents to the Board the assessment's findings and its recommendations to enhance the performance and effectiveness of the Board and its Committees.
+Based on the outcome of the Board and its Committees.

-Director Selection
+Director selection

-Skills and Experience of Directors
+Skills and experience of directors

-The process by which the Board establishes new candidates for Board nominations lies within the discretion of the Board of Directors with a view of the best interests of the Company and in accordance with the corporate governance guidelines.
+The process by which the Board establishes new candidates for Board nominations lies within the discretion of the Board of Directors with a view to the best interests of the Company and in accordance with the corporate governance guidelines.
 Pursuant to the Company's governing statutes, and our articles and by-laws, new candidates for Board nominations can be proposed by the shareholders and will be voted on by the shareholders at each annual meeting of shareholders.

-Nomination of Directors
+Nomination of directors

-Before making a recommendation on a new director candidate, the Chairman of the Board and members of the CGNC meet with the candidate to discuss the candidate's interest and ability to devote the time and commitment required to serve on the Board.
+Before making a recommendation on a new director candidate, the Chair of the Board and members of the CGNC meet with the candidate to discuss the candidate's interest and ability to devote the time and commitment required to serve on the Board.
 In certain circumstances, the Board may also retain an independent recruiting firm to identify director candidates and fix such firm's fees and other retention terms.

-Term Limits
+Term limits

-The Board does not impose nor does it believe that it should establish term limits or retirement age limits for its directors, as such limits may cause the loss of experience and expertise important to the optimal performance of the Board.
+The Board does not impose, nor does it believe that it should establish term limits or retirement age limits for its directors, as such limits may cause the loss of experience and expertise important to the optimal performance of the Board.

-Diversity and Gender Diversity
+Diversity and gender diversity